-When to Start a Sentence with a Conjunction
+Can You Start a Sentence with But?

 But good writing often breaks rules, and style and voice require rhythm.
 There's something about a formally constructed sentence that can suck the life out of prose.